prometheus-operator/prometheus-operator/Documentation/proposals/202304-silences.md

 # Goals

-* Provide a way for users to manage Alertmanager silences with the Kubernetes Way.
+* Provide a way for users to manage Alertmanager silences with Custom Resources (CR).
-* Make it easier to manage Alertmanager silences via centralised repo with e.g. ArgoCD, Flux...
+* Enable management of Alertmanager silences via centralised repo with e.g. ArgoCD, Flux...
-* Provide a way to manage silence expiration with a silence CR.

 ## Audience